Each student must complete the 135 clinical hours to successfully pass this course. Clinical hours are calculated as follows:

 c) Students will participate in 18 hours of service learning opportunities within the local community.
 The intent of these hours is to orient students to assuming the role of the community volunteer/advocate and NOT that of nursing!
 (The role of nurse in the community will be experienced during future semesters.)
 For purposes of providing continuity into an introduction to service learning this semester, students will volunteer at only two locations during this course: The Wichita Falls Food Bank and Faith Mission.
 (You will be permitted to self schedule service learning in agencies of your choice in later semesters.)
 Although these hours have been indicated as six three- hour sessions on the clinical schedules, student hours may be done on Monday, Tuesday, Wednesday afternoons, and/or on Saturdays if desirable.

 f) A care plan assignment, implementing the nursing process, will be completed on D2L.
 Students are provided with 3 clinical hours of credit for completion of this assignment.
-It involves reading a case scenario and answering a question exam.
+It involves reading a case scenario and answering a question exam related to it.

 promptly and be ready to participate.